 Fluoranthene in spruce shoots from the Saarländischer Verdichtungsraum and the Nationalpark Bayerischer Wald

-The effect of different environmental contaminations can well be observed in spruce shoots from the Saarland sampling site Warndt and from the National Park Bayerischer Wald with considerable higher fluoranthene levels in Warndt-spruce.
-Since the mid 1980s, however, contamination of spruce from the Warndt has significantly decreased.
-This is probably related to improved emission protection on one hand and to the shut-down of the Völklinger Ironworks on the other hand.
-In contrast, fluoranthene levels in spruce from the Bavarian Forest are low and remain more or less stable throughout the study period.
+The effectiveness of these measures can be clearly seen in spruce shoots from the Saarland sampling site Warndt and from the National Park Bayerischer Wald (Bavarian Forest).
+Fluoranthene exposure in the Bavarian Forest has remained at a low level since the beginning of the study.
+The fluoranthene levels in conurbations show a completly different picture: Spruce shoots from the Warndt did have significantly higher fluoranthene levels in the 1980s.
+Since then, however, contamination of spruce from the Warndt has significantly decreased.
+Possible reasons are improved emission protection measures and the shut-down of the Völklinger Ironworks in 1986.
+Today, there are hardly any differences between fluoranthene levels in spruce samples from the Warndt and the Bavarian Forest.

 Recommended profiles